 The first two days of the Umbwe Route trek are through tree plantations and then beautiful and rich rain forest, before continuing into the steep Western Breach and Arrow’s Glacier path, scramble up to the Reutsch Crater (5,800 meters) where trekkers spend the night near one of Kilimanjaro’s last remaining glaciers, Furtwangler Glacier.

 From Crater Camp, one can take an optional one-hour hike to Reusch Crater, or simply explore the areas around Furtwangler Glacier.
 Reusch Crater is a magnificent sight.
 It is almost perfectly circular, and the ash pit measures 400 feet (120 m) deep and 1,300 feet (400 m) wide.
 This is rarely seen by tourists.

 When is the best time to Trek Umbwe Route?

 July-September is the best time to trek the Umbwe Route, as the weather is most stable during this period and encountering rain is less likely.
 That said, since it is close to the equator it is possible to climb the mountain at any time of the year.
-April and May is the rainy season so this period is best avoided.
+April and May are the rainy season, so this period is best avoided.